worldstudio/worldstudio.github.io/README.md

 	* Modify About page
 	* Add a Theme/poster
 	* Add a Partner
-	* Add a Supporter
+	* Upload images

 ## To Start
 	1. Log-in
+	2. Navigate to site project
-	2. Select Editor Option
+	3. Select Editor from left menu bar

 ## Modify About page
 	1. Select Pages from the top-right dropdown